scrubwod/scrubwod.github.io/_posts/2019-10-04-foundations-iii.md

 ### Snatch

-I think I need to drive my shoulder blades down more?
+- I am still having a problem with driving power up from the hang into the snatch
+- I want to try getting used to holding the barbell and get used to the motion from the hang - I learned that power snatches are when you catch the barbell at the top, "at triple extension"

 ### Clean

-I hate these - I'm so bad at it and I don't know why.
+- I currently hate these - I'm so bad at it and I don't know why.
+- Similar to the snatch, I think I want to just get used to the motion from the hang into a power clean, remembering to use my elbows to drive the barbell up.

 ### Broad Strokes